The last forty times my wife and I watched movie trailers at a theater, she whispered, “They’re showing too much.”

 but to the common folk."

-If trailers lie about their movies, what does that say about the faith the moviemakers have in their own work?
-Misleading trailers upset those who see the movie as well as turn away those who would actually have watched the movie had the trailers been honest.
+If trailers lie about their movies, what does that say about the moviemakers' faith in their own work?
+Misleading trailers upset those who see the movie and turn away those who would actually have watched it had the trailers been honest.

 So, what makes a good movie trailer?